JamesNugent-Insights/Portfolio/README.md

 I help small and medium-sized businesses improve reporting and financial decision-making by combining data analysis with budgeting, forecasting, and financial modelling.

-Focused on improving visibility of revenue, cost, profitability, and cash flow.

 ---

 ## What I Can Help With